pvcraven/networking-down-under-book/source/chapter_07/chapter_07.rst

 The example above shows that the computer 192.168.1.1 (my gateway) is up and is receiving data on *open ports* 80, 443, and 5431.
-If Nmap tries connecting to a port, and the computer responds back that a connection isn’t possible, the port is considered *closed*.
-Closed ports aren’t listed.
-Ports 21, 22, and 23 are filtered, meaning we aren’t getting any response.
-It’s possible filtered ports are open, but a firewall is dropping the connection requests before they get there.
+If Nmap tries connecting to a port, and the computer responds back that a connection isn't possible, the port is considered *closed*.
+Closed ports aren't listed.
+Ports 21, 22, and 23 are filtered, meaning we aren't getting any response.
+It's possible filtered ports are open, but a firewall is dropping the connection requests before they get there.

 Certain ports are tied to certain services.
 Nmap lists the common